A5Z9b3/Pl-SQL-Collection-And-Record/README.md

 Example:
 If data is invalid, use GOTO skip_this; to jump to a label named skip_this.

+# Reflection and Learning

+## What I Learned
+- How to use **Collections** to hold multiple rows temporarily in PL/SQL.
+- How **Records** simplify grouping related data.
+- How **GOTO** works — and why it's usually avoided in large systems.

+## Challenges Faced
+- Handling NULL values correctly.
+- Designing the cursor query to include averages and failure counts.
+- Understanding when GOTO is appropriate versus using IF conditions.

+## Improvements for the Future
+- Replace GOTO with structured exception handling.
+- Add user input or parameters for dynamic execution.
+- Store output in a result table instead of using DBMS_OUTPUT.

 ##  Key Concepts
 - **Collections:** Used an **Associative Array** to store multiple student records in memory.
 - **Records:** Defined a **custom RECORD type** to hold individual student information.